mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 .. image:: ../_static/create_vector_data/061.png
    :align: center

 It can add a bump to an existing feature.
-With this tool selected, click inside your farm.
-Then add an extra piece of land, and right-click back inside the
-farm:
+With this tool selected:

+* Click inside your farm.
+* Add an extra piece of land.
+* Right-click back inside the farm:

 .. image:: ../_static/create_vector_data/062.png
    :align: center